anthonybruno/dev-config/README.md

 ### Logger

-**What it does:** Provides a simple, production-ready logger for Node.js, Express, Next.js, and other JavaScript/TypeScript projects.
+Provides a simple, production-ready logger for Node.js, Express, Next.js, and other JavaScript/TypeScript projects.

 **Features:**